breatheco-de/exercise-family-static-api/README.md

 ## 💻 Installation

-1. Please clone the current project to start working your exercise or open it locally or in gitpod.io (recomended).
+1. Open the project [with gitpod by clicking here](https://github.com/breatheco-de/exercise-family-static-api), or clone it locally if you need.

 2. Install the project dependencies by running `$ pipenv install`.